-At the end of the school day or after activities, the children are only allowed to leave the School premises if their parent or an adult approved by their parents and previously introduced to the school has come to collect them.
-(In the case of pupils picked up by the local authority's approved taxi service, by parents or an approved adult, pupil's will be registered at the gate by the duty member of staff before leaving the premises.
-Pupils will make their own way to their to the taxi in the car park or an adult who is collecting them).
-If no approved adult is there at normal pick up time, the child will be left in the care of the staff member on duty whilst enquiries are made and until the child is collected.
+At the end of the school day or after activities, the children are only allowed to leave the school premises if their parent or an adult approved by their parents and previously introduced to the school has come to collect them.
+(In the case of pupils picked up by the local authority's approved taxi service, the pupil will be escorted by a member of staff to the taxi).
+If no approved adult is there at normal pick-up time, the child will be left in the care of the staff member on duty whilst enquiries are made and until the child is collected.
 Exceptions to this are made for the sixth form students with parental permission.

-When a child is collected from School during the School Day, whether due to illness or a prearranged appointment, they must ALWAYS be collected from the School Office so that a note may be made in the register to record the fact that they are no longer on premises.
-Pupils are not allowed to leave the School premises, during the day, unescorted.
+When a child is collected from school during the school day, whether due to illness or a prearranged appointment, they must ALWAYS be collected from the school Office so that a note may be made in the register to record the fact that they are no longer on premises.
+Pupils are not allowed to leave the school premises, during the day, unescorted.